 - Once a student has completed more than 60% of the payment period, a student has earned 100% of the Title IV funds he or she was scheduled to receive during the period.

 - Should a student complete less than 60% of the payment period, a pro rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal, however, the University must determine whether the student is eligible for a post-withdrawal disbursement.

 This policy will also be used when calculating the return of funds to the US Department of Education for reasons other than withdrawal/leave of absence.
 The policy will be applied when a student completes or graduates earlier than anticipated or when a student becomes ineligible for Title IV Federal Student Aid Funds at the University of Nottingham following changes to their enrolment or other factors.

-Procedures for transferring, withdrawing from or interrupting a programme of study are detailed in the Academic Services Division's Change of Circumstances information.
+Procedures for transferring, withdrawing from or interrupting a programme of study are detailed in the Student Services Change of Circumstances information.
 The US Department of Education requires that a student's leave of absence, together with any additional leaves of absence, must not exceed a total of 180 days in any 12 month period.
 If a student is granted leave of absence by the University that does not meet this condition and exceeds 180 days in any 12 month period, the University is required to report the student as withdrawn to the US Department of Education for Title IV purposes.

 Please contact firstname.lastname@example.org for further information.

 Accrediting Agencies and Governmental Bodies